 The site also includes a museum, breeding areas, a baby tiger display (though seemingly cruel) and other big cats for display, such as lions, pumas and even a liger!

 Ice and Snow Festival

 This particular attraction would have to be considered unmissable, one of the must-see festivals not only in the North-East of China, but the entire world.
-An annual festival being held during the winter months (Dec-Mar), in-line with Spring Festival.
+An annual festival is held during the winter months (Dec-Mar), in line with Spring Festival.
 The Ice and Snow World, established in 1999 is yet another attraction which is the biggest of its kind throughout the world, attracting over 18 million visitors.
-Not only the biggest, but also regarded as the best collection of ice and snow art worldwide.
+Not only the biggest but also regarded as the best collection of ice and snow art worldwide.

 The festival holds extraordinary detailed examples of ice sculptures crafted for competition from nations all across the globe.
 However, these appear obscure and insignificant compared to the other examples of art the festival is most famous for.

 Forget your typical swan on buffet tables, these are entire buildings of epic proportions constructed entirely from ice.
 Famous landmarks, castles, churches, palaces and even a post office.
 It’s truly mind-boggling how they were crafted.
 Each piece was crafted from ice collected from the Songhua River which runs through the city.

 Without a doubt, this attraction is best saved for when the sun goes down.
 This is when the LED lights crafted within the structures are illuminated, beaming the structures in fabulous neon colours that glisten through the crystal clear ice seeming like one big neon light.